blackcatacademy/blackcat-testing/README.md

 - `pauseIfActiveRootUntrusted()` (pauses when the active root is no longer trusted by `ReleaseRegistry`)

 The watcher only **queues tx intents** to the tx-outbox; broadcasting still requires the relayer.
+Note: broadcasting `checkIn(...)` requires the relayer EOA to be configured as `InstanceController.reporterAuthority`.

 ```bash
 RELAYER_PRIVATE_KEY=0x... \